Conduit Street

 Conduit Street is a street in Mayfair, London.
 It connects Bond Street to Regent Street.

 History

 The street was first developed in the early 18th century on the Conduit Mead Estate, which the Corporation of London had owned since the 15th century; it was a popular place for upper-class Londoners to socialise.
+Around 1890 Conduit Street had the most tailoring firms in what was known as the Golden Mile of bespoke tailoring.
+It stretched from Piccadilly and Sackville Street in the south, though and around Savile Row and up to Hanover Square.
+There were also dressmakers and jewellers.

-Most properties have since been demolished and rebuilt, but a handful have survived.
+Conduit Street was hit by a number of bombs in the 2nd World War.
+Many properties have since been demolished and rebuilt, but a handful have survived.

 The MP Charles James Fox was born on Conduit Street in 1749.